Prepare sites for teaching (update after rollover or new site)

 Video guide: Managing and editing your Reading Lists [YouTube]

-More quidance and videos can be found on the Reading List: edit and manage lists guide.
+More guidance and videos can be found on the Reading List: edit and manage lists guide.

 Check the Reading List link in your Course Content area: